MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

    ![](Images/design-scalable-semantic-models-image13.png)

-> Note: Once you create a calculation group, Power BI Desktop won't create implicit measures anymore, being required from the user to create explicit measures whenever they want to aggregate data columns.
-An implicit measure occurs when, in the Report view, you use a data column from the Data pane directly in a visual.
+    > Note: An implicit measure occurs when, in the Report view, you use a data column from the Data pane directly in a visual.
 The visual allows you to aggregate it as a SUM, AVERAGE, MIN, MAX, or some other basic aggregation, which becomes an implicit measure.
+Once you create a calculation group, Power BI Desktop won't create implicit measures anymore, meaning you must create measures explicitly to aggregate data columns.

 3. Rename the calculation group to *Time Calculations* and the calculation column to *Yearly Calculations*.